evert/evert.github.com/_posts/2020/2020-05-28-ecmascript-4-the-missing-version.md

 Looks familiar?

-Although not quite the same as `jsx`, it's pretty clear what `jsx` used for inspiration.
+Although not quite the same as [JSX][7], it's becoming clear that this might have been a part of JSX's origin story.

 While ES4 never landed, E4X actually lived in Firefox for a long time.